waynodiablo/Oystercard/bookmark_manager/09_creating_bookmarks.md

 > This is your first 'full-stack' feature!

-Let's also ensure that the user actually submits a link: not an empty string, or some other string.

-> If we don't do this, Bookmark Manager will potentially have invalid URLs listed, which would severely impact on user experience.

-To achieve this, you will create a **validation** that the submitted URL is, in fact, a URL.

 ## Learning Objectives covered

 * Build a complete full-stack feature.
-* Validate user input in the model layer.

 ## To complete this challenge, you will need to